ARTICLE 3

 4. Baths

 Adding essential oils to bath water is challenging, because oil does not mix with water.
 For even dispersion, drop in the oils while running the bath, or add 2 to 3 drops of oil to a cup of Epsom salts, sea salt or bath gel base.
 I often disperse the oils in milk, and create a Cleopatra milk bath!
-Oils with a high phenol content such as oregano, cinnamon, thyme, clove, lemongrass and bergamot can cause stinging or irritation if not diluted and mixed well in the bath water.
-The same is true for oils high in menthol such as peppermint and eucalyptus.

 I use premixed bath gels containing essential oils, which can be used as a liquid soap in the shower, or as a bath gel.
 I also use a bath gel base to which I add the essential oils of my choice.
 The bath gel base I prefer contains olive oil, vegetable glycerin, floral water, algin, vitamin E, lecithin and wheat germ oil.